coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-stake-pool-topology.md

 {% endhint %}

 {% hint style="info" %}
-For best practices, use the LAN IP address of the computer whenever possible.
+To improve performance and security of your stake pool, use the LAN IP address of the computer whenever possible.
 If necessary, use the WAN IP address.
 {% endhint %}

 {% tabs %}